zwe-htet-paing/cook-assistant/README.md

 6. Model Used (Bar Chart): A bar chart displaying the count of conversations based on the different models used.
 This panel provides insights into which AI models are most frequently used.
 7. Response Time (Time Series): A time series chart showing the response time of conversations over time.
 This panel is useful for identifying performance issues and ensuring the system's responsiveness.

+## Background

+Here we provide background on some tech not used in the course and links for further reading.

+### Flask
+We use Flask for creating the API interface for our application.
+It's a web application framework for Python: we can easily create an endpoint for asking questions and use web clients (like curl or requests) for communicating with it.

+In our case, we can send questions to http://localhost:5000/question.

+For more information, visit the official [`Flask documentation`](https://flask.palletsprojects.com/en/3.0.x/).

 ## Acknowledgements